Pong420/rc-field-form-wrapper/README.md

 ## Features

-- Stronger Type Checking
+- Stronger Type Checking on
-  - initialValues, onFinish, name, deps
+  - initialValues, onFinish, name, deps ...
-- Label and error text
 - Validators
+- Label and error text ( you will need to customize the style yourself )

 ## Install